JSpeedie/G2ME-legacy/README.md

 ## Technical Description
-C implementation of glicko + the real program that makes handling a glicko system with many people more manageable.
+C implementation of glicko 2 + the real program that makes handling a glicko system with many people more manageable.

 ## Purpose

-This program was made out of necessity to make an accurate PR (Power Ranking) for the UTSC Smash Club.
+This program was made out of a necessity to make an accurate power ranking (list of players from highest to lowest rating) for the UTSC Smash Club.

 ## What it is

-If you've ever played dota2, csgo, or followed chess, glicko2 is very similar to MMR from dota, ranks from cs go, and is a literal improvement on an improvement (glicko) of elo from chess.
+If you've ever played dota2, csgo, or followed chess, glicko2 is very similar to MMR from dota, ranks from cs go, and is version 2 of an improvement of elo from chess.

 ## Why it makes Glicko 2 Easier

+Not only is this a complete implementation of glicko 2, (as opposed to just the glicko2 mathematical functions rewritten in a programming language), but it is a data management system.
+This program comes with features outside of glicko2, providing the user with more data.

-This is a complete implementation of glicko.
-This code saves player data in binary files (to reduce storage costs since they store every change in rating), takes bracket files (or even season files) as inputs and calculates the new glicko ratings for all the players.
-It also has features for outputting this data in meaningful ways such as a list of players from highest to lowest rating, being able to view a players records against all other players in the system or even a full table of record/matchup data.
+This program saves player data in binary files, takes bracket files (or season files, a list of bracket files) as inputs, and calculates the glicko ratings for all the players.
+It also has features for outputting this data in meaningful ways such as a list of players from highest to lowest rating, being able to view a players records against all other players in the system, or even a full table of record/matchup data for all the players in the system.

-*G2ME makes it easy to track players using Glicko 2 and easy to make use of the data stored by the program*
+*G2ME provides a way to track players over periods of time using Glicko 2.*